South Korean literature

 South Korean literature is literature written or produced in South Korea following the division of Korea into North and South in 1945.
-South Korean literature is primarily written in Korean, though English loanwords are prevalent.
+South Korean literature is primarily written in Korean.

 Literature by genre

 Mainstream fiction

 Also referred as 'pure literature' in South Korea.
 Most authors translated by the Korea Literature Translation Institute for translation falls into this category.
 The terminology is often criticized, and is a constant theme of discussion in the literature of South Korea.